-If you’re like most homeowners, you probably don’t understand the inner workings of your air conditioner.
-Nor do you wish to.
+Like most homeowners, you probably don’t understand the inner workings of your air conditioner, nor do you wish to.
 All you care about is that it continues to produce that refreshing cold air you rely on to keep your Las Vegas home cool.

-If, however, you’re mechanically-inclined and interested in learning some basics about how an AC functions, then keep reading.
-We’re going to discuss an important part of your AC unit — the fan motor.
-Without a functioning blower motor, your AC is rendered useless.
-You’ll either suffer no air or weak airflow.
+If you’re mechanically inclined and interested in learning some basics about how an AC functions, keep reading!
+We will discuss an important part of your AC unit, the fan motor.

 The fan motor is a fairly uncomplicated yet vital part of an air conditioner.
 It’s the part of the unit that pumps air through the system.
 Without that circulation of air, your AC won’t cool your home.